Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(result)
     ```

-    1. We didn't need to wrap `bulk_to_slabs_flow` with a decorator because it is defined as a collection of `@ct.electron` objects within quacc.
+    1. We didn't need to wrap `bulk_to_slabs_flow` with a decorator because it is defined as a collection of `#!Python @ct.electron` objects within quacc.

     We have imported the [`quacc.recipes.emt.slabs.bulk_to_slabs_flow`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.slabs.bulk_to_slabs_flow) function, which takes an `Atoms` object along with several optional parameters.
 For demonstration purposes, we specify the `slab_static=None` option to do a relaxation but disable the static calculation on each slab.
-All we have to do to define the workflow is wrap it inside a `@flow` decorator.
+All we have to do to define the workflow is wrap it inside a `#!Python @flow` decorator.

     ![Covalent UI](../images/user/tutorial3.gif)